 I’m product-testing & tasting my way through the army of protein powders, one can at a time.

-For this article I bought the unflavored version of Bulletproof’s Collagen Protein powder.
+For this review article I bought the unflavored version of Bulletproof Collagen Protein powder.

 - share any product sourcing info I can dig up.

-I’ll also compare it head-to-head with two other popular collagen peptide powders I’m real familiar with, those from Vital Proteins and Sports Research.
+I’ll also compare it head-to-head with another popular collagen peptide powder I’m real familiar with, Vital Proteins.

-It’s a pure hydrolyzed collagen peptide product, without any extra nonsense, and has a nice protein boost of 18 grams per serving.
+It’s a pure hydrolyzed collagen peptides product, without any extra nonsense, and has a nice protein boost of 18 grams per serving.